RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - Texting limits: No plan offers unlimited texts.
 The Core plan is limited to 25 texts per user per month, the Advanced plan offers 100 texts, and the Ultra plan comes with only 200 texts (with more available at an additional cost of $0.01 per message).

 - Toll-free calling limits: Like texting, no RingCentral plan comes with unlimited toll-free minutes.
-The Core plan gives you 100 minutes pooled across the entire account, followed by the Advanced plan at 1,000 minutes per account and the Ultra plan at 10,000 minutes per account.
+The Core plan gives you 100 minutes pooled across the entire account, followed by the Advanced plan at 1,000 minutes and the Ultra plan at 10,000 minutes.

 - Toll-free SMS charges: You can send up to 40 messages per minute and will be charged $0.007 per message sent or received by your toll-free number.